histrio/tux-care-doc/docs/live-patching-services/README.md

 DataBaseCare is available for Beta testing!
 Sign up [here](https://tuxcare.com/live-patching-services/databasecare/).

-DataBaseCare provides live patching for MySQL, MariaDB, PostgreSQL and other enterprise databases.
+DataBaseCare provides live patching for MariaDB.
 It keeps your applications running while your database backend is being updated, enhancing security, availability and compliance.

 ### Introduction
-Database Case is a Live Patching service for MySQL, MariaDB, PostgreSQL, and other enterprise open source databases, DatabaseCare keeps your applications running while your database backend is updated, enhancing database performance, reliability, security, and compliance.
+Database Case is a Live Patching service for MariaDB.
+DatabaseCare keeps your applications running while your database backend is updated, enhancing database performance, reliability, security, and compliance.

 ### Benefits
 Database Patching is done for fixing bugs, improving system performance, and reducing the number of vulnerabilities but there is a huge impact and effort required for these activities.
 With DatabaseCare, it applies the patch in memory without requiring any downtime on the database.